 - Stream Sports (https://www.streamsports.com/): This soccer-oriented company films at tournaments across the country, and if your entire team goes in on the cost, the price can be as low as $9 per player to receive their footage.

 - BallerTV (https://www.baller.tv/): Basketball players can sign up for a subscription with BallerTV to access their video library and download footage and order clips.
-A membership with downloads cost $7.50 per month, or $90 billed yearly.
+A membership with five downloads cost $90 billed yearly.

 - Next Level Video (https://next-level-video.com/): From $250 to $400, lacrosse players can purchase a highlight video package from Next Level Video, a company that films tournaments and creates highlight videos for families.